 One of the most common ways today's job seekers uncover employment opportunities is by using online sources.
 There are hundreds of job boards, both generic and niche, as well as aggregators, social media channels, networking groups and staffing company websites to choose from.

 The good news is they provide plenty of listings.
 The bad news is you can be easily overwhelmed by so many options.
-Here, Robert Half offers 10 of what are generally considered the best job search websites around, arranged in alphabetical order.
+Here, Robert Half offers 10 of what are generally considered the best job search websites around.

 There are many others, of course, but this list of best job search websites should give you a good starting point for your next job hunt: